Y-OUSSE-F/Y-OUSSE-F/README.md

 I like to solve real problems and tell stories by using real data.
 Feel free to reach out to me on LinkedIn!: https://www.linkedin.com/in/youssef-agour/

-Currently I work in Data & Operations at a non-profit organization that works in workforce development.
+Currently I work in Data & Operations at a non-profit organization in workforce development.
 I am located in New York City, and have worked in R-Studio, Python, & MySQL Workbench.
 I hope my profile brings you more insight into my interests and what sorts of analysis I like to conduct!